Home / Gross vs. Net Income: Personal Finance & Business Differences

 For example, if you earn $3,000 a month from your job, $500 from freelance projects, and $400 from subleasing a loft apartment, your gross income is $3,900.

-Since you’re able to measure your overall earnings, this can guide how you budget on a low income.
-It’s also vital in calculating your debt-to-income ratio, which lenders use when deciding if you qualify for a loan.
+It’s also vital in calculating your debt-to-income ratio, which lenders use to determine whether you qualify for a loan.

 For Business Management